Chapman v. California: Trial

 Chapman and Teale were charged with murder, robbery, and kidnapping, and a joint trial was held April 16, 1963.
-The prosecution's evidence included traces of Adcock's blood found on both defendants' clothes, paint inside their car that likely came from Adcock's shoes, and witnesses who said they'd seen them that night (e.g. at the Spot Club).
+The prosecution's evidence included traces of Adcock's blood found on both defendants' clothes, paint inside their car that likely came from Adcock's shoes, and witnesses who said they'd seen them that night (i.e., at the Spot Club).
 There was also a prisoner who testified about conversations he'd had with Teale after Teale was arrested, where Teale had said incriminating things like, "they were arguing over money all afternoon, and he said it was his idea to rob him."

 Neither of the defendants testified.
 The California Constitution at the time said (in Article I § 13), "in any criminal case, whether the defendant testifies or not, his failure to explain or to deny by his testimony any evidence or facts in the case against him may be commented upon by the court and by counsel, and may be considered by the court or the jury."
 As such, the prosecution spoke extensively and repeatedly about their failure to testify, arguing that their silence meant they couldn't refute the evidence.
 The trial judge also included in the jury instructions an instruction that they could draw adverse inferences from the defendants' failure to testify.
 They were both convicted, with Teale being given a death sentence, and Chapman sentenced to life imprisonment.